tr-92/react-vite-electron/README.md

 ### Next Steps

+- Adding support for macOS, and Linux
-- adding auto update with electron-updater
+- Adding updater support with electron-updater

 ## License